HData-org/hdata/README.md

 ```

 #### conn.deleteTable(tableName, callback)
 Deletes the table with the name provided by ``tableName``.
 Errors if no table exists with that name.
+Requires the ``deletetable`` permission and that the user have permissions for the table.

 ```js
 conn.deleteTable("users", function(res,err) {